Modified : aug. 30th. 2008

 WARNING !
 The document is formatted to be printed directly on a mylar for photo-etching or a "press & peel" paper.
 Make sure that when the printed face of mylar is in contact with the copper side of the PCB, the lettering can be read normally.

-IMPORTANT NOTE : Don't forget the four straps.
+IMPORTANT NOTE : Don't forget the five straps.
 Also because some tracks are quite thin and located very close to each others, check thoroughly the PCB tracks with a looking glass in order to detect the possible copper micro-bridges (ill-etching) and track micro-cuts.

 ,